smartshare-labs/django-serverless/README.md

 ---

+### Running endpoint code directly

+Run `python -m functions.functionName.handler` from the root of the repo

+---

 ### Using the local flask server

 We assume you already have docker installed.
 From the `./local_server` folder, run `docker-compose up --build`.
 For each lambda handler that you want to expose in the local flask app, add a route in `./local_server/app.py` that forwards the appropriate event/context to your function.

 ---